 - One month of internet access for three families $100

-These news stories just published by NPR and The New York Times stress the critical importance of supporting children in this way.
+These news stories published by NPR, The New York Times and other outlets stress the critical importance of supporting children in this way.

 If we do not meet the daunting goal of raising enough funds to fully wire all seven family shelters, these funds will go toward other programs to support learning for children in our shelters.

 *Call us at (929) 429-6840 to learn more and to make a real impact now.